rsdoiel/antenna/archives/2025/planet_2025.31.md

 ## The final straw?
 Plastic pollution talks get underway in Geneva

-date: 2025-08-04, from: United Nations, Economic Development
+date: 2025-08-04, from: United Nations, Climate Change

 Efforts are getting underway in Geneva to finalize a&nbsp;global agreement to tackle the staggering and growing amount of plastic waste&nbsp;and its impact on human health, marine life and the economy.